ybot01/lapapo-design/README.md

 - for example if total number of nodes is 2^30 (≈1 billion) then each node would store approx 2^15 * 2 = 2^16 ≈ 65,000 other nodes info

-using this algorithm should make the hops required to find info on another user low (<4)
+using this algorithm should make the hops required to find info on another node low (<4)

 - get node id want to get info of
 - of all nodes have info of, find one which is closest by log2 absolute difference to target node (lowest value)